 Russian foreign policy in Afghanistan

-The Russian Federation aims at playing a major role in Afghanistan and Central Asia to counter the United States and control the rising role of Beijing that has copiously invested in the region to promote the Belt and Road Initiative.
+The Russian Federation aims to play a major role in Afghanistan and Central Asia to counter the United States and control the rising role of Beijing, which has copiously invested in the region to promote the Belt and Road Initiative.

-At the end of May, the Minister of Foreign Affairs of the Russian Federation Sergey Lavrov stated that Moscow is interested in stabilising the situation in Afghanistan and continuing to assist the national reconciliation process.
-Furthermore, the Kremlin has several times expressed its desire to activate its working format on Afghanistan, including all the regional actors and the United States.
+At the end of May, the Minister of Foreign Affairs of the Russian Federation, Sergey Lavrov, stated that Moscow is interested in stabilising the situation in Afghanistan and continuing to assist the national reconciliation process.
+Furthermore, the Kremlin has repeatedly expressed its desire to activate its working format on Afghanistan, including all the regional actors and the United States.

 Previously, Lavrov discussed with the Minister of Foreign Affairs of Tajikistan, Sirojiddin Muhriddin, the necessity to strengthen the Tajik-Afghanistan borders in the framework of the Collective Security Treaty Organisation (CSTO).
 During the Russian-Tajik meeting, the two parties discussed the Russian help in the Tajik plan to establish more checkpoints to control the borders since the Kremlin’s concerns about the presence of fighters in northern Afghanistan and consequently contrast the rise of terrorist groups.

 The Tajik-Russian security cooperation is part of a broad Russian strategy in Central Asia.
-In May, Russian President Vladimir Putin stressed Afghanistan’s significant role in Central and South Asia security.
+Russian President Vladimir Putin stressed Afghanistan’s significant role in Central and South Asia security in May.

 Author: Giuliano Bifolchi & Silvia Boltuc